ifellows/salt/salt_website/src/content/docs/management/uploads.md

 ---
 title: Uploads
-description: Viewing the survey upload history — status, errors, and per-upload details.
+description: Viewing the survey upload history, status, errors, and per-upload details.
 ---

 The Uploads page shows every survey submission received from tablets, along with its processing status.